-Welcome to the New Faculty Guide: a practical resource designed to help you get off to a strong start.
-This guide is here to support your work and help you thrive in our academic community.
+Welcome to the New Faculty Guide: a practical resource to help orient you to the UChicago neuroscience community.
+This guide is here to support your work and help you thrive in our academic group.

 To learn more about the Neuroscience Institute, please click here.